 Summer admission March 15

 Georgia Southwestern graduate programs provide advanced study in management, accounting, computer science, and education.
-The degrees of Specialist in Education, Master of Education, Master of Business Administration, and Master of Science in Computer Science may be earned.
+The degrees of Education Specialist, Master of Education, Master of Business Administration, and Master of Science in Computer Science may be earned.